laxeye/genomic-utilities/README.md

 -H, --heatmap							Draw a heatmap

--A, --ascii_tree						Draw ASCII tree to stdout
+-A, --ascii-tree						Draw ASCII tree to stdout

--d, --plot_dendrogram					Plot a dendrogram
+-d, --plot-dendrogram					Plot a dendrogram

 --reroot								Reroot tree at midpoint.
 May cause errors or incorrect trees
 ```